Garden of Delete

 Garden of Delete is the seventh studio album by American electronic musician Oneohtrix Point Never, released on November 13, 2015 on Warp Records.
-The album, radically stylistically different from his previous releases, was preceded by an enigmatic Internet-based promotional campaign and draws on influences such as grunge music and nu metal, top 40 radio cliches, and themes of adolescence, mutation and abjection.
-It received generally positive reviews from critics and was included on year-end lists by several publications, including PopMatters, Fact and The Quietus.
+The album was preceded by an enigmatic Internet-based promotional campaign, and draws on musical influences such as grunge music, nu metal, and popular electronic dance music, as well as themes of adolescence, mutation and abjection.
+It received generally positive critical reception and was included on year-end lists by several publications, including PopMatters, Fact and The Quietus.